line/armeria/site/src/sphinx/server-access-log.rst

 - ``com.linecorp.armeria.logging.access.com.linecorp`` for ``*.linecorp.com``

-Alternatively, you can specify your own mapper or your own logger for a :api:`VirtualHost`, e.g.
+Alternatively, you can specify your own mapper or logger for a :api:`VirtualHost`, e.g.

 .. code-block:: java